Yuki2580/casino_wars/README.md

 # Casino Wars Project

-Our project is a city-based and personal-based leaderboard point earning SocialFi game framework.
+Our project is a city-based and personal-based leaderboard point earning SocialFi game framework in Warpcast Frame.
 To play these games, you must own a city NFT, which can be minted through the city NFT frame.
 Once you have a city NFT, you are eligible to play three games: Roulette, Rock Paper Scissors (RPS), and Coin Flip, each once per day.